duduyiq2001/lab3/readme.md

 test case 7 got a nonexist file in config file `mac_i_1_hh.txt` from `partial_mac_script_mod3.txt`.

+The assumption from the project description is that those non-existent config file would cause one of the threads to panic

+and then the panic will be captured by the main thread in the form of an error, which is exactly what happens in those two test cases.

 these two test case show that the program can handle the error gracefully.